 Structure of the Program

 - English A

 - Maths A

-- Certificate 1 Employment Pathways
+- Certificate II in Workplace skills

 - Business Management and Accounting

 - Electives (2 per semester includes BMA)

 - Work Experience

-- Students in Advanced Applied Learning will have priority access into Woodwork if they choose this as an elective
+- Students in Advanced Applied Learning will have priority access into the Certificate II Building and Construction if they choose this as an elective.

 Students will need to maintain the College's 90% attendance requirement for all subjects, as well as their chosen VET course.

 Benefits of Program:

-- Prepare students for life and will equip students with the skills to become more active, responsible and engaged citizens - Will enable senior secondary students to develop the necessary vocational knowledge and skills, capabilities and qualities to support their post school transition into further education, the workplace or an apprenticeship/traineeship and - Students will be exposed to early and ongoing career exploration to build awareness of understanding career choices and to ground their job and workplace expectations

-Prospective students must:
+- Prepare students for life and will equip students with the skills to become more active, responsible and engaged citizens - Will enable senior secondary students to develop the necessary vocational knowledge and skills, capabilities and qualities to support their post school transition into further education, the workplace or an apprenticeship/traineeship and - Students will be exposed to early and ongoing career exploration to build awareness of understanding career choices and to ground their job and workplace expectations Prospective students must: